kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

    just like Pod template.

 When to update PVCs:
-1. If `volumeClaimSyncStrategy` is `LockStep`, before advancing `status.updatedReplicas` to the next replica, additionally check that the PVCs of the next replica are [compatible](#what-pvc-is-compatible) with the new `volumeClaimTemplates`.
+1. before advancing `status.updatedReplicas` to the next replica, check that the PVCs of the next replica are [compatible](#what-pvc-is-compatible) with the new `volumeClaimTemplates`.
    If not, and if we are not going to patch it automatically, wait for the user to delete/update the old PVC manually.